 FYS Instructors are asked to submit a Mid-Semester Progress Report for each of their students.
-The progress reports, which may be submitted during the official two-week submission period, are designed to give students an update as to how they are performing in their courses.
+The progress reports, which may be submitted during the official two-week submission period (see Calendar at the beginning of this document), are designed to give students and their advisers an update as to how they are performing in their courses.